Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

-|Beeches Way||16 miles (25 km)||Follow the Beeches Way through the Chilterns AONB from the River Thames at Cookham to the Grand Union Canal at West Drayton.|
+|Beeches Way||16 miles (25 km)||Follow the Beeches Way through the Chilterns from the River Thames at Cookham to the Grand Union Canal at West Drayton.|

 You start off at Cookham and head east to the wooded Burnham Beeches Nature Reserve.
+The reserve covers over 500 acres with a network of great woodland trails.
+There's also ponds, grassland, heathland with wildlife which includes Exmoor Ponies.
 The walk then passes through Fulmer before a lovely stretch through Black Park Country Park and Langley Park Country Park.
 The final stretch takes you around the lakes in Colne Valley Regional Park before finishing on the Grand Union Canal at West Drayton.
 View Full Details>>

 |Blackwater Valley Footpath||23 miles (37 km)||This is a nice easy waterside walk along the Blackwater River from Aldershot to Swallowfield.|

 The walk starts at the delightful Rowhill Nature Reserve in Aldershot and heads along the river to Farnborough, passing Gold Valley Lakes and Willow Park on the way.
 From Farnborough you continue through Frimley Hatches Nature Reserve and Blackwater to the splendid Tri Lakes Country Park near Yately.
 The final section takes you on to Swallowfield via Eversley.
 View Full Details>>

 |Bracknell Forest Ramblers Route||26 miles (42 km)||This circular walk takes you on a tour of the woodland and countryside of Bracknell Forest in Berkshire.
 View Full Details>>|

 |California Country Park||2 miles (2.5 km)||This country park is located near Wokingham in Berkshire and has two lovely short walks.
 The Longmoor Lake walk is about a mile while The Woodland Walk is about two miles.
 The paths are well laid out while there are also boardwalks passing above the bogland.
 View Full Details>>|

-|Caversham Court Gardens||0 miles (0.5 km)||Explore these beautiful award winning gardens on the banks of the River Thames on this short walk in Reading. |
+|Caversham Court Gardens||1 miles (1 km)||Explore these beautiful award winning gardens on the banks of the River Thames on this short walk in the Caversham area of Reading. |

 There are three lovely trails in park: